-All life forms are interconnected.
-Due to the deep interaction with humans and the environment, animal health is today at the heart of healthy ecosystems.
-To this end, veterinarians, farmers and animal owners have a key mission to preserve the planet.
+All forms of life are interconnected.
+Because of its strong interaction with humans and the environment, animal health is now at the heart of ecosystem health.
+Veterinarians, farmers and animal owners all have an essential role to play in preserving the planet.

-The One Health initiative advocates for increased global collaboration between professionals in the human medicine, veterinary medicine and environmental field, in support of an overall and preventive approach to health.
-The principle is not limited to zoonotic diseases; rather it encompasses all diseases that impact public health and food safety.
+The One Health approach advocates closer collaboration on a global scale between professionals in human and veterinary medicine and the environment, for a global, preventive approach to health.
+The principle is not limited to zoonoses, but encompasses all diseases that have an impact on public health and food safety.

-Virbac is also a partner of the ABCD (European advisory board on cat diseases).
-This group of European experts in immunology, vaccinology, diagnostics and feline clinical medicine publishes recommendations based on the latest scientific knowledge and experience that make reference to the scientific community and veterinary practitioners.
-A way for Virbac to contribute to the promotion of prevention and good management practices of major feline infectious diseases in Europe.
+We are also partners of the ABCD (European advisory board on cat diseases).
+This group of European experts in feline immunology, vaccinology, diagnostics and clinical medicine publishes recommendations, based on the latest scientific knowledge and their own experience, which set the standard for the scientific community and veterinary practitioners.
+This is our way of helping to promote prevention and good management practice for the main infectious feline diseases in Europe.

 Leishmaniasis, leptospirosis, rabies...
 At Virbac we are developing a global approach to diseases transmitted from animals to humans, combining research programmes, diagnostic solutions, prevention tools, medicinal treatment and training programmes.
 A case in point?
 Leishmaniasis, a fatal disease present in several parts of the world and affecting 2.5 million dogs in Europe alone.
 For the past 20 years, we have been working on a global scale to learn more about the disease and combat it.